kyaoi/chatgpt-search-templater.nvim/README.md

 ### Default keymaps

-`setup()` registers a default mapping that opens the first enabled template in your browser using the word under the cursor (normal mode) or the current visual
+`setup()` registers a default mapping that prompts you to choose from the enabled templates (falling back to the only available one) and then opens the selection in your browser using the word under the cursor (normal mode) or the current visual selection:
-selection:

 - Normal / Visual: `<leader>cg`